 3. We must provide documentation regarding your lost earnings.
 If you work for someone else, this is relatively easy.
 We will send a “Lost Wage Statement” to your employer or supervisor with instructions on how to complete and return it to our office.
 However, if you work for yourself, you may have to provide the previous year’s tax information to verify how much money you make and how much the accident has cost you.
 You may also provide proof of payments that were made to third parties you had to hire in order to fulfill the duties that you are usually responsible for.

 I always tell clients, "If you can work, you should.
 If you can’t work because of your injuries, you need to tell your doctor exactly what your job requires and ask for a work excuse.”

 Furthermore, even if you receive compensation based on disability coverage or paid-time-off, you may still recover lost wages for time missed.
 The at-fault party is not allowed to pay you less simply because you have disability insurance or vacation days.

-Put simply, so long as the facts on their side.
-If an insurance company is telling you any different, or acting as if you are greedy for simply trying to recoup the money you lost due to time missed, you don’t have to take them on by yourself.
-Our car accident attorneys are here to answer your questions and guide injured people toward justice.
-For a free consultation and free copies of my books, call today at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.
+Put simply, so long as the facts are on their side.
+If an insurance company is telling you any different or acting as if you are greedy for simply trying to recoup the money you lost due to time missed, you don’t have to take them on by yourself.
+Our personal injury attorneys are here to answer your questions and guide injured people toward justice.
+For a free consultation and free copies of my books, call today.
+Our offices are conveniently located in Columbia and Myrtle Beach, and we have been proudly servicing clients throughout the surrounding areas.
+Contact us online today or call us at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC).